-Area law enforcement, youths seek to mend rift
+Area law enforcement, youths seek better understanding

 Detroit – — In the wake of the deaths of Michael Brown in Ferguson, Missouri and Eric Garner in Staten Island, New York, Metro Detroit law enforcement and church leaders gathered on Saturday to create a better understanding between police and black and Hispanic youth.